-These days, most Aussie home loan products offer a redraw facility – a feature that can help you save interest and pay off your mortgage faster.
-So it's worth getting your head around how they work.
+These days, most Aussie home loan products offer a redraw facility.
+It's a feature that could help you save interest and pay off your mortgage faster, so it's worth getting your head around how they work.

 What is a redraw facility?